Chen Jiulin: Career

 Under the leadership of Chen, CAO changed from a pure oil trading business to an investment company that combines industrial, engineering, and energy trading businesses.
 On December 6, 2001, CAO was successfully listed on the Singapore stock exchange.
-In September 2004 the net asset was worth more than 150 million US Dollars, which was 852 times more than the original worth, and their market cap exceeded 1.1 billion US Dollars, which was 5022 times the initial investment from China.
-CAO also has an excellent track record and received numerous honors, including being twice Singapore’s "most transparent" listed company.
+In September 2004, the net asset was worth more than 150 million US Dollars, which was 852 times more than the original worth.
+Their market cap exceeded 1.1 billion US Dollars, which was 5022 times the initial investment from China.
+CAO has an excellent track record and received numerous honors, including Singapore's "most transparent" listed company twice.
 The development of CAO was summarized and applied as a case study for the MBA education of the National University of Singapore.
 It was also regarded as a successful case of a Chinese state corporation by "Qiu Shi" magazine, a core magazine of the Chinese Communist Party.
 In 2003, Chen Jiulin was selected as the "New Asian Leader" by the World Economic Forum (which is renamed "Young Global Leader" now) and in the same year he received the title of the "Distinguished Alumni of Peking University".